 1 a crises, but also working within the communities to build 2 trust and communication, even at community events and 3 levels, and allow the community members to see that 4 presence, so that when there is a tragedy, that there is 5 already a table set for that relationship?
 6 COMMISSIONER BRENDA LUCKI: I would say 7 trying to build a relationship of trust during a crisis, 8 it's too late.
 You need to build the relationship before 9 that, so that during the time of crisis, that relationship 10 has already been built, yes.
 11 MS. KRYSTYN ORDYNIEC: Thank you.
 And, 12 those are my questions.
 Thank you so much for your 13 COMMISSIONER BRENDA LUCKI: Thank you.
 14 MS. KRYSTYN ORDYNIEC: Thank you.
 15 MS. CHRISTA BIG CANOE: Thank you, Ms. 16 Ordyniec.
 Next, we would like to invite up the Association 17 of Native Child and Family Service Agencies in Ontario, 18 they will be represented by Ms. Josephine de Whytell, and 19 they will have nine and a half minutes.
 20 CROSS-EXAMINATION BY MS. JOSEPHINE DE WHYTTEL: 21 MS. JOSEPHINE DE WHYTELL: Thank you very 22 much.
 Good morning, Commissioners.
-Good morning, 23 witnesses, and thank you very much for your testimony.
-I 24 have questions on behalf of the ANCFSAO for Mr. Bellegarde.
-25 First of all, in a typical scenario, for example, where a woman goes ahead and charges her partner for engaging in violence against her, there would be an automatic no-contact order.
+Good morning, 22 23 much.
+Good morning, Commissioners.
+Good morning, example, where a woman goes ahead and charges her partner for engaging in violence against her, there would be an automatic no-contact order.
 If they reside together, one of them must move out.
 If they're financially dependent on one another, perhaps they can't afford rent and both of them need to move out.
 If they have children together who witnessed any violence, there's a risk they will be apprehended from their mother for not adequately shielding them from it.